For Immediate Release

 According to Rob Fish, the project’s nonprofit advisor, “Vermont’s strength is a direct result of the strength of the community organizations that step up in time of need, or provide ongoing assistance to members of the community in need.
 These free events are a great chance for local nonprofits to get to know each other, share ideas, and learn about online tools that will assist them to better communicate their message, fundraise, and collaborate.”

 Since late spring, Fish has been working with nonprofits in Bethel, Rochester, Woodstock and Ludlow.
 Assistance has included helping groups to create Facebook pages, sign up for Google Apps for Nonprofits, integrate online fundraising, and, for a few organizations, assistance in building or significantly upgrading their websites.
-The Woodstock based Ottauquechee Community Partnership (OCPVT) is one of several local organizations (other examples) that benefited greatly from participating in the project.
+The Woodstock based Ottauquechee Community Partnership (OCPVT) is one of several local organizations that benefited greatly from participating in the project.

 “As a result of our work with Rob Fish and the Vermont Digital Economy project we will save $1,296 per year that we previously spent on phone, email and website.
 This is money that can now go directly to our local programs,” said Ottauquechee Community Partnership (OCPVT) executive director Jacqueline Fischer.
 “In addition, Rob built our capacity as an organization through giving us the skills to manage our own virtual infrastructure.
 This investment in our community is considerable, since we make a little go a long way.”